3DCdsc/Introduction_to_Programming/docs/Day_1/python_basics.md

 Lists are ordered collections, so you can access any element in a list by telling Python the position, or index, of the item desired

-!!!note "NOTE"
-        Python considers the first item in a list to be at position 0, not position 1.
+- Python considers the first item in a list to be at position 0, not position 1.

 ```python
 print(bicycles[0])
 ```

-To access elements from the back of a list, use a negative index.
+- To access elements from the back of a list, use a negative index.

 An index of -1 would access the last element, -2 would access the second last element and so on.
 ```python